latishab/multiagent/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory and add your OpenRouter API key:
+3. Create a `.env` file in the root directory and add your API keys:
 ```
 OPENROUTER_API_KEY=your-api-key-here
+PINECONE_API_KEY=your-pinecone-api-key-here
 ```

 4. Start the development server: